 But adding Extra Coverage means we’ve got your back in other instances—like accidental damage or mysterious loss (that’s a dramatic way of saying you misplaced property and have no clue where it is).
 Another perk: $0 deductibles for any claims related to your belongings that have Extra Coverage applied.

-Now, you can’t get this add-on for every object you hold dear.
-But you can apply for Extra Coverage on pricey jewelry, fine art, bikes, cameras, and musical instruments.
 Here’s a guide that breaks down most of the basics—but in this article, we’re mainly going to focus on the documentation you’ll need to have on hand.

 Ah, documentation!
 It’s everyone’s favorite thing.
 But seriously: Providing the right paperwork helps us help you, and ensures that your expensive Bianchi bike or high-tech Canon camera is covered against crashes, drops, and those “oops I think I left it in the taxi” moments.

 Let’s dive into the details.
 By the time we’re done, you’ll be able to submit Extra Coverage documentation in your sleep.

 When you first sign up for your Lemonade policy, you’ll be given the option to secure 14 days of temporary blanket Extra Coverage for items in the categories we mentioned earlier.
 But to make sure that this extended protection carries on beyond those two weeks, you’ll need to submit the proper documentation.

 This is an important point.
 If you’re getting Extra Coverage for an engagement ring, a painting, and a violin—that’s going to mean three separate submissions of documentation.
 You’ll upload all of this via the Lemonade app or our website.